-- Showing your customers changes to the website without having to put them live.
-Or handing over a project to them.
+- Show your customers changes to the website without having to put them live.
+Or hand over a project to them.

 Calculated over all your websites and projects, this adds up to quite a lot.
 Especially if you still work with shared hosting or a self-managed server.

 Now multiply that by your hourly rate or calculate how much you could earn during that time.
-You'll quickly come up with a sum in the high triple digits or more – per month.
-Then a high-quality managed hosting is suddenly much cheaper than the less easy-to-manage alternatives.
+You will quickly arrive at a sum in the high three-digit range or more - per month.
+Then a high-quality managed hosting is suddenly much cheaper.